-A thorough history should include information about past surgical history, medical history, exposures to tobacco, alcohol, environmental toxins, a history of sexually transmitted diseases, a careful menstrual history, a history of any past pregnancies, a thorough review of all organ systems, and any other relevant information.
-In addition, an equally thorough history of the patient’s partner should be obtained.
+A thorough examination should include complete medical history as well as information about past surgeries, exposures to tobacco, alcohol, environmental toxins, any sexually transmitted diseases, menstrual analysis, any past pregnancies, a thorough review of all organ systems, and any other relevant information.
+In addition, an equally thorough history of the patient’s partner is vital to an accurate evaluation.
 The patient should then undergo a thorough physical exam to help investigate and find a treatment for infertility.
-Many times, transvaginal ultrasound will be performed at the time of the initial examination to evaluate the uterus, tubes, and ovaries.
+Many times, a transvaginal ultrasound will be performed at the time of the initial examination to evaluate the uterus, tubes, and ovaries.
+During the transvaginal ultrasound, a follicle count of the ovary will be performed, which is a marker of one’s ovarian reserve.
 Only through an extensive evaluation of a patient’s history and a thorough physical examination can an appropriate and directed treatment plan be selected and implemented.

 to receive all the latest News, Events & MORE!